-In 2016, over 200 BioBlitzes are being held across the country as teams of volunteer scientists, families, students, educators, and other community members work together to find and identify as many species of plants, animals, microbes, fungi, and other organisms as possible in a specific geographic location.
+In 2016, over 200 BioBlitzes were held across the country as teams of volunteer scientists, families, students, educators, and other community members work together to find and identify as many species of plants, animals, microbes, fungi, and other organisms as possible in a specific geographic location.
 COGA partnered with the Catamount Institute in Colorado Springs to produce the only public BioBlitz in Colorado on Saturday, May 7, 2016.
 Sondermann Park was delighted to join Cuyahoga Valley National Park, Fort Sumter National Monument, Chippokes Plantation State Park and over 200 other locations across the United States in identifying, counting, and recording species in this important open space.
 Over one hundred participants heard woodpeckers, caught (and released) mayflies, and identified multiple types of lichen and grasses important to riparian and grassland ecosystems.
 Wondering what was observed and collected?
 Check out the map and photos of Colorado's BioBlitz at Sondermann Park on iNaturalist, and on COGA's facebook page.
 Many visitors had not been familiar with this community resource and were pleased to have the chance to explore the area under the guidance of teachers who directed children to catch insects with nets, scientists who described the variation of water droplets on plants, and volunteers who made sure all the tables and signs were in place.

-New Colorado STEMworks database spotlights successful STEM programs
+Colorado STEMworks database spotlights successful STEM programs

 The Colorado Geographic Alliance is proud to announce that "Moving GIS into the Classroom" is one of the first seven programs to be accepted into the new Colorado STEMworks database, which was launched in January through a partnership among The Colorado Education Initiative (CEI), Colorado Technology Association (CTA), and Change the Equation (CTEq) to identify and promote effective STEM education programs.
 The programs also will become part of CTEq's national database.
 Read more about the project here.
 If your school or district is interested in exploring geospatial technology instruction for teachers, please contact COGA.